khoo-jeremy/Tensorflow-Deep-Learning-Course/README.md

 # Solar Array Power Calculator
 Models the power output of solar panels based on the Sun's position.

 This project was done for the University of Toronto Blue Sky Solar Racing Club.
-The primary goal was to model the direction and intensity of the vector of the Sun's rays in order to find the total power produced by the solar panels in question at a point on Earth defined by the longitude and latitude at a specified time and date.
+The primary goal was to model the Sun's rays in order to find the total power produced by the solar panels at a specific time and point on Earth.

 To model the solar panels from which the power output is derived, a 3D CAD mesh file (.msh) is parsed and analyzed in order to attain discrete area elements with a principle normal direction.
 Because the solar panels have a curved profile in space,this technique allows for the analysis between vectors; namely the solar panels and the sun.